jmariscal-harana/yamnet_planes/README.md

 ## Training
-If you want to improve the model, try `yamnet_planes_train.ipynb` with your own data ...
+If you want to train the model, try `yamnet_planes_train` (jupyter notebook or python script) with your own data.

 ## Performance